People consider seeing a therapist under the following circumstances:

 Our therapists accept limited insurance plans.
 The best way to find out if your insurance is accepted is to email firstname.lastname@example.org with your insurance information.
 Be aware that using your insurance requires that therapists give a diagnosis which gets recorded in your insurance records.
 In addition, insurance companies will dictate frequency and length of treatment based upon financials instead of mental health needs.

-When we meet for the first time, I conduct an intake interview.
+When we meet for the first counseling appointment, I conduct an intake interview.
 This is the beginning of my information-gathering process.
 I will ask some factual questions (name, address, etc.), some questions about your physical health and about your family history.
 You will have ample opportunity to begin discussing why you decided to seek therapy, and we will begin to formulate some goals.
 This is also an opportunity for us to get a sense of what it's like for us to work together.
 If, at the end of the first session, we decide for any reason that your needs would be better served by someone else, I will do my best to provide more appropriate referrals.

-It is not possible to answer this question accurately, since the length of treatment depends on your individual needs.
+It is not possible to answer this question accurately, since the length of counseling treatment depends on your individual needs.
 After I learn more about the issues you want to work on, I might be able to provide you with some idea of how long we might be working together.